Learning quantum many-body systems from a few copies: Introduction

 Recent works have established transportation cost inequalities with $\alpha$ either constant or logarithmic in system size for several classes of Gibbs states of commuting Hamiltonians~\cite{capel2020modified,palma_optimal,giacomo_cambyse}.
-They essentially are known to hold for local Hamiltonians on arbitrary hypergraphs at high enough temperature or in $1D$.
-Moreover, these works obtain the inequality for the stronger $\|.\|_{\operatorname{Lip},\square}$ and $\|.\|_{\operatorname{Lip},\nabla}$ notions of Lipschitz constant.
-In this work we enlarge the class of examples by showing them for outputs of short-depth circuits or evolutions.
-Moreover, building upon the results of~\cite{kuwahara2020gaussian}, we show them also to hold for high-temperature Gibbs states, even in the presence of long-range interactions.
-We refer to Section~\ref{sec:quasilocal} for a precise definition and proof.
-However, we only achieve this result for the $\|\cdot\|_{\operatorname{Lip},\operatorname{Loc},(k,g)}$ definition and for temperatures $\beta=\mathcal{O}((kg)^{-1})$.
-Although nontrivial, such an inequality still has the undesired properties of only applying to strictly local observables and the inverse temperature depending on the locality.
-Despite these shortcomings, we believe that this preliminary result allows for conjecturing that a transportation cost inequality might hold for such systems for the stronger definitions of the Lipschitz constant and for all Gibbs states above a threshold temperature that is independent of the locality of the observables.
-Establishing such an inequality would allow us to apply our result to a very broad range of physical systems.
+In summary, they are known to hold for local Hamiltonians on arbitrary hypergraphs at high enough temperatures or in $1$D. In this work we enlarge the class of examples by showing them for outputs of short-depth circuits in Sec.~\ref{sec:shallowciurcuits}.
+Note that Eq.~\eqref{equ:transportation_entropy} is trivial for pure states, as then the relative entropy between that state and any other is always $+\infty$.
+Thus, we first find an appropriate full-rank approximation of the pure state for which the inequality holds, as we will discuss below.

-\paragraph{Maximum-entropy methods}
+\subsection{Maximum-entropy methods}

 Let us now show how transportation cost inequalities can be combined with maximum entropy methods.
-Such methods depart from the assumption that we are given a set of self-adjoint, linearly independent Hermitian observables over an $n$-qudit system, $E_1,\ldots,E_m\in\M_{d^n}^{\operatorname{sa}}$, with $\|E_i\|_\infty\leq1$, a maximal inverse temperature $\beta$ and the promise that the state we wish to learn can be expressed as:
+Such methods start from the assumption that we are given a set of self-adjoint, linearly independent Hermitian observables over an $n$-qudit system, $E_1,\ldots,E_m\in\M_{d^n}^{\operatorname{sa}}$, with $\|E_i\|_\infty\leq1$, a maximal inverse temperature $\beta>0$ and the promise that the state we wish to learn can be expressed as:

 where $\lambda\in\R^m$ with sup norm $\|\lambda\|_{\ell_\infty}\leq1$ and